-Lobby Day is an important part of our advocacy programme aimed at promoting parish and town councils in Parliament.
+Lobby Day is an important part of our advocacy programme aimed at promoting local councils in Parliament.

-It takes place the same day as our National Council and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).
+It takes place the same day as our National Assembly and involves representatives of county associations and NALC meeting with Members of Parliament (MPs).

-County associations and parish and town councils play a vital role in helping us maintain and increase the sectors influence with government, civil servants and Parliamentarians, especially talking to MPs and telling them what great things you are doing and getting them to support the changes we are calling for on your behalf.
+County associations and local councils play a vital role in helping NALC maintain and increase the sector’s influence with government, civil servants and parliamentarians, especially talking to MPs and telling them about the great things you are doing and getting them to support the changes we are calling for on your behalf.

 Lobby Day provides a fantastic opportunity to do just that, building on the foundations laid in previous years to develop and strengthen relations with MPs.

-Lobby Day 2017 will take place in Parliament on 28 March 2017 and we want this year to be even bigger and better!
+Lobby Day 2018 will take place in Parliament on 20 March 2018 and once again, we want this year to be even bigger and better!